gaganchandra765/CS1023_FinalProjects/README.md

 Java Development Kit (JDK): Version 17 or higher.
 Python 3: For running the compile_and_run.py script.
 Apache Ant: For building the project with build.xml.
-Docker: Optional, for running the project in a container.
+Docker: for running the project in a container.

 Building the Project
 Option 1: Using Ant (Local)